Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 **Initial State**: To be able to edit the `Time Today` of a project, no popup window can be opened in the application and the project must not be "playing" - its timer must not be counting.
 We named this state `Project Idle`.
 From here, the user can edit the `Time Today` field by performing a double left click on the respective input field.
 This transition is clear in the diagram and leads to the `Time Today Edition` state.
 From the idle state, the user may also press the "Play" button and start the timer of the project.
 **Transitions from `Time Today Edition`**: `Time Today Edition` represents the state where the `Time Today` field of the project is focused and the user is able to update it by typing the new value, a behavior represented by the `Valid Keyboard input` self transition.
 To save the new value, the user can press the "Enter" key, for example, which will lead to the `Validate Time Today` state.
 However, if the user presses the "Esc" key, his changes will be discarded - `Discard Time Today`.
 **Transitions from `Validate Time Today`**: The input of the user is then validated and saved accordingly.
 If the user submits an empty value, the time will be set to 0.
 On the other hand, if the user submits a valid time, the field will be updated with that value.
 Finally, if the user inserts an invalid time, the `Time Today` will be kept the same.
-This cases represent the conditions of the `Save Time Today` transition, which leads back to the `Project Idle` state.
+These cases represent the conditions and actions of the `Save Time Today` transition, which leads back to the `Project Idle` state.
 **Transitions from `Project Playing`**: As we explained above, this diagram also includes the play/pause use case, to show that it is no possible to update the `Time Today` if the project is playing.
 In the scope of the edition of the `Time Today` field, which is the one we are portraying here, the only possible outgoing transition results from pressing the "Pause" button, which will lead back to the `Project Idle` state.

 ### 2.2 Transition tree